jrmartino/pass-journal-service/README.md

 # pass-journal-service
-service to provide a Journal object requeested by the UI
+service to provide a Journal object requested by the UI